Yemeni Americans

 Yemeni Americans are Americans of Yemeni ancestry.
-According to an estimate in 2010, more than 100,000 Yemenis live in the United States.
+According to an estimate in 2020, more than 90,000 Yemenis live in the United States.

 History

 Although it is unknown when Yemenis first arrived, it is believed that Yemenis were immigrating to the U.S. after 1869, and are recorded in the 1890s.
 Some Yemenis gained U.S. citizenship by fighting in World War I and World War II.
 Yemeni immigrants settled in existing Lebanese communities in cities like New York.
 They were outcast as Muslims, as the Lebanese communities were predominantly Christian, as were Syrian and Palestinian communities.
 After becoming situated, many Yemenis traveled westward for better job opportunities.
-In many places of United States, such as Chicago, Brooklyn (New York), and South Dearborn (Michigan), the first Yemeni entrepreneurs were owners of cafes and liquor stores.
+In many places of United States, such as Chicago, Brooklyn (New York), and South Dearborn (Michigan), the first Yemeni entrepreneurs were owners of cafes and delis (a well-known example being internet personality Khalid Attaf).
 However, these companies are not characteristic of Yemeni culture, and it is likely that they have been owners of cafes under the influence of Lebanese and Palestinian communities longer.